zimolzak/instruct-project-etrigger-sql/README.md

 Assuming you are reading this on github.com:

-1. Before downloading, you might want to jot down or copy/paste the text above, such as "LWeiBCM committed abc1234 *xx* days ago."
+1. Before downloading, jot down or copy/paste the text in the light blue bar above, especially the **seven random-looking letters and numbers** such as "LWeiBCM Update Lung.sql ... **8c2f54a** 2 days ago."
 This will identify the exact version of the code you downloaded, for future reference.

 2. Click on the SQL file you want above (such as `Lung.sql`).